 H-1B Electronic Registration Process

-On Dec.
-6, 2019, we announced that we would implement the electronic registration process for the fiscal year 2021 (FY 2021) H-1B cap.
-Prospective petitioners seeking to file H-1B cap-subject petitions for the FY 2021 cap, including for beneficiaries eligible for the advanced degree exemption, must first electronically register and then pay the associated $10 H-1B registration fee for each beneficiary.
+In 2020 we implemented an electronic registration process for the H-1B cap.
+Prospective petitioners seeking to file H-1B cap-subject petitions, including for beneficiaries eligible for the advanced degree exemption, must first electronically register and then pay the associated $10 H-1B registration fee for each beneficiary.

-The electronic registration process will dramatically streamline processing by reducing paperwork and data exchange, and will provide overall cost savings to employers seeking to file H-1B cap-subject petitions.
+The electronic registration process has streamlined processing by reducing paperwork and data exchange, and has provided overall cost savings to employers seeking to file H-1B cap-subject petitions.

-Under this new process, prospective petitioners (also known as registrants), and their authorized representatives, who are seeking authorization to employ H-1B workers subject to the cap, will complete a registration process that requires only basic information about the prospective petitioner and each requested worker.
-We will open an initial registration period for the FY 2021 cap at noon ET on March 1, 2020.
-The initial registration period will remain open through noon ET on March 20, 2020.
-The H-1B random selection process, if needed, will then be run on properly submitted electronic registrations.
+Under this process, prospective petitioners (also known as registrants), and their authorized representatives, who are seeking authorization to employ H-1B workers subject to the cap, complete a registration process that requires only basic information about the prospective petitioner and each requested worker.
+We will open an initial registration period for a minimum of 14 calendar days each fiscal year.
+The H-1B selection process will then be run on properly submitted electronic registrations.
 Only those with selected registrations will be eligible to file H-1B cap-subject petitions.

-Prospective petitioners may create accounts beginning Feb.
-24. You will not be able to provide registrant information until you create an H-1B registration during the initial registration period.
-Selections will take place after the initial registration period closes, so there is no requirement to register on March 1.
+Selections will take place after the initial registration period closes, so there is no requirement to register on the day the initial registration period opens.
 Creating an online account is easy; please see the videos below.

 For more information about the H-1B program, visit our H-1B Specialty Occupations webpage.